 6.1 NAVIGATION DEFLECTOR

-The main deflector dish is located along the forward portion of the secondary hull, and is located just forward of the primary engineering spaces.
-Composed of molybdenum/duranium mesh panels over a duranium framework, the dish can be manually moved 7.2 degrees in any direction off the ship's Z-axis.
-The main deflector dish's shield and sensor power comes from three graviton polarity generators located on deck 24, each capable of generating 128 MW which fed into a pair of 550 millicochrane subspace field distortion amplifiers.
+Without some sort of deflector system, space travel at high velocities, let alone warp speeds, would be impossible due to collisions with objects ranging from stray hydrogen atoms to large planetary fragments.
+Vessels of the Sovereign class make use of a single, large, main navigation deflector is located at the forward-most part of the engineering hull and spreads across Decks 15-18, with quad subspace field distortion amplifiers located on Decks 16 and 17.
+Composed of molybdenum/duranium mesh panels over a duranium framework, the dish can be manually moved 8.5° in any direction off the ship's Z-axis.
+The main deflector dish's subspace field and sensor power comes from six high-generating graviton polarity generators located on Decks 16 and 17, each capable of generating two hundred megawatts which feed into the four 650 millicochrane subspace field distortion amplifiers.

 6.2 TRACTOR BEAM